ajbanjara/Wireshark/Development/Tips.md

 ## Debugging without Optimization

-If you are debugging and optimization is a problem (for example, the line numbers displayed when stepping through the code don't appear to line up with what's actually being executed), use the steps in the subsections below to disable optimizations when building.
+If you are debugging and optimization is a problem (for example, the line numbers displayed when stepping through the code don't appear to line up with what's actually being executed), set the `CMAKE_BUILD_TYPE` to `Debug` to disable optimizations when building by following steps like the ones below:

-(Steps for autotools and cmake are listed below.
-If you know the steps for building with nmake, feel free to add them.)

-### Building without optimizations using cmake

-Set the `CMAKE_BUILD_TYPE` to `Debug`.
-Ex:

 ```
 mkdir build